rozza/reactiveBTC/README.md

 The `Cryptsy` task / service gets various bit coin prices and inserts them into a capped collection in mongodb.
 The `TailTrades` task / service reads data from the capped collection and then notifies the `TradeSocket` which sends the trade document to all open websockets.
+In the browser when we get new data we add that tick to the d3 graph dataset and spin the refresh icon.

          +-----------------------+
          |                       |